Prestonhall31/DAND_ML/README.md

 After adding 'total_compensation' to my features_list, I ran the data using SKLearns SelectKBest algorithm to return the best features.
 SelectKBest retains the first k features of X with the highest scores.
 The f_classif argument I decided to keep the 4 best features to use in my analysis.

+I was having a difficult time getting a good Precision and Recall score based on the features that I had so I went back a created a few more to see if I can increase the score.
+I created `'from_poi_rate'` and `'to_poi_rate'`.
+After running some tests, the scores increased quite a bit so I decided to add them into my analysis.

 SelectKBest returned the following features and their f-scores.

 | Feature_names  |  F_Scores |